erkanakkoc/ReCapProject/README.md

 Here is the list that you can make with this project right now;

-  - CRUD for Car, Color, Brand
+  - CRUD for Car, Color, Brand, User, Customer and Rentals
   - Working with a real DB
   - EntityFramework files added
   - IEntity, IDto, IEntityRepository, EfEntityRepositoryBase added